Recreational property and shooting ranges are open 7 days a week all year.

-The Archery Range consists of a Main Range and a 3D course.
-The Main Range has permanent target butts set at 10, 20, 30 and 40 meters.
-There is also a sand backed crib for shooting broad-heads, and an elevated stand with a 5 meter drop for tree stand practice.
+The Archery Range consists of a main range and a 3D course.
+The main range has permanent target butts set at 20, 30, 40, and 50 meters and 20, 30, 40, 50, and 60 yards.
+There is also an elevated stand with a 5 meter drop for treestand practice.

-A groomed trail walk approximately 400 meters long has 21 shooting lanes with 3D targets.
-The 3D targets are put out in April and taken in early September.
+The 3D course is a groomed trail walk approximately 400 meters long with 23 shooting lanes ranging from 20 to 40 yards in length.
+3D targets are put out on the course in April and taken in early in September.

 Black Powder Program